LiveSplit/livesplit-core/README.md

 ## Download

-Builds for a lot of common platforms are available over here: [Releases](https://github.com/LiveSplit/livesplit-core/releases)
+Builds for a lot of common platforms are available in the [Releases](https://github.com/LiveSplit/livesplit-core/releases).

 ## License